 BCS now serves over 30,000 snacks and meals each year.
 Bi-monthly dinners, supported by City Market, regularly attract 60 parents, staff members, children, and relatives who cook and eat together, learning more about the meals we serve during the day and enjoying family style eating.
 Over 120 family members and community partners joined us for our annual Family Feast on November 16.
 Through our nutrition program we are able to see the many positive outcomes for children who are well fed in the hours they are at school.
 These include positive behavior, improved social interactions, energy for active play and daily outings, and growing interest in trying new foods.
 For children from homes where food is scarce, these effects are even more pronounced: fewer illnesses, better school attendance, lower anxiety about getting enough to eat, and the ability to regulate their eating based on cues from their bodies.
 When children know they are going to have enough to teat, they can begin to enjoy food.

 A gift of $15 allows us to send home enough for breakfast and lunch for 5 days.
 And additional $5.00 allows us to add fresh produce to the bag.
-A larger donation will help us make much needed upgrades to our kitchen so that Erinn can process and store more fresh produce to use throughout the winter and take better advantage of free produce from our neighbors at the Intervale.
+A larger donation will help us make much needed upgrades to our kitchen so that Erinn can process and store more fresh produce to use throughout the winter and take better advantage of free produce from our neighbors at the Intervale. ( You can use the donation Link at the bottom of this page)

 In 2012 several creative parents created the Enrichment Endowment to support the kind of hands on learning that happens every day at BCS.
 Here’s what they had to say: